If you think all you need for your move are just moving boxes and tapes, think again.

 The Ultimate Moving Supplies Checklist

 Before the arrival of your moving day, ensure that you review the entire list of moving supplies listed below.

 Getting all necessary packing materials like plastic wrap and boxes for the move long before the moving day will ensure your move goes stress-free.

-Packing of all your household items can take many days, so it is better to start ahead immediately you have your moving date fixed.
+Packing all your household items can take many days, so it is better to start ahead immediately after you have your moving date fixed.
 Having much time to pack each of your household stuff will ensure proper packing.

 Items Checklist for Packing: